mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### In what ways is STM like sensory memory and unlike sensory memory?

 Both STM and sensory memory have very limited storage durations (both in the seconds) however sensory memory has an unlimited capacity compared to the 7 ± 2 items that storable within STM.
+Information in both memory stores is lost if not attended to.
+There is only encoding within STM.
+You are consciously aware of information in STM whereas you are not consciously aware of information in sensory memory.

 ---